susimsek/spring-batch-samples/README.md

 $ mvn native:compile -Pnative
 ```

-Then, you can run the app as follows:
+Then, you can run the batch as follows:

 ```
 $ target/spring-batch-samples